SWE Context Bench: A Benchmark for Context Learning in Coding: Abstract

 \section{Abstract}

-Large language models are increasingly used as programming agents for repository level software engineering tasks.
-While recent benchmarks evaluate correctness in realistic codebases, they largely treat tasks as independent and do not assess whether agents can reuse experience across related problems.
-As a result, the ability of agents to accumulate, retrieve, and apply prior experience, as well as the efficiency gains from such reuse, remains difficult to measure.
-We introduce SWE-ContextBench, a benchmark designed to explicitly evaluate experience reuse in programming agents.
-Built on SWE-Bench Lite, SWE-ContextBench augments 300 base tasks with 99 related tasks derived from real dependency and reference relationships among GitHub issues and pull requests, forming task sequences with shared context.
-The benchmark evaluates agents along three complementary dimensions: prediction accuracy, time efficiency, and cost efficiency.
-Using SWE-ContextBench, we study multiple experience reuse settings, including oracle guided and autonomous retrieval, as well as full execution trajectories and compact summaries.
-Our results show that correctly selected summarized experience improves resolution accuracy and substantially reduces runtime and token cost, particularly on harder tasks.
-In contrast, unfiltered or incorrectly selected experience provides limited or negative benefits.
-These findings highlight the importance of experience representation and retrieval quality, and position SWE-ContextBench as a principled benchmark for studying experience reuse in programming agents.
+Large language models are increasingly used as coding agents for software engineering tasks.
+Current benchmarks mainly evaluate whether the agent can correctly solve the request or fix the bugs.
+They largely treat tasks as independent and do not assess whether agents can reuse previous experience across related problems.
+As a result, the efficiency gains from reusing the previous experience remains difficult to measure.
+We introduce SWE-ContextBench, a benchmark designed to explicitly evaluate context understanding and retrieval in coding agents.
+SWE-ContextBench consists of 1,100 base tasks with another 376 related tasks derived from real dependency and reference relationships among GitHub issues and pull requests.
+SWE-ContextBench groups base tasks and related tasks with shared context across 51 unique repositories and 9 programming languages.
+The benchmark evaluates how accurately and efficiently agents solve related issues when prior cases are available in context.
+Using SWE-ContextBench, we study the behavior of multiple coding agents across varying context reuse settings and retrieval strategies.
+Our results show that accurately summarized and retrieved previous experience can significantly improve resolution accuracy and reduce runtime and token cost, particularly on harder tasks.
+In contrast, unfiltered or incorrectly selected context provides limited or negative benefits.
+These findings highlight the importance of context management and retrieval accuracy, and position SWE-ContextBench as a principled benchmark for studying context learning in coding agents.